Daphna Dove: Early life

-Daphna was born in Germany in 1975 and raised in New York City, to which she moved at age 3 with her parents, Jewish-Israeli-German singer-mother Elisa Gabbai and her Jewish-Yugoslavian-German father Nico Anducic, who is credited with having discovered the band Scorpions.
-Although she graduated from Syracuse University with a double major in Communications and International Relations, Daphna resolved to pursue a music career, and moved to Los Angeles for that purpose.
+Daphna was born in Germany in 1975 and raised in New York City, to which she moved at age 3 with her parents, the Jewish-Israeli-German singer Elisa Gabbai and Jewish-Yugoslavian-German Nico Anducic, who is credited with having discovered the band Scorpions.
+Although she graduated from Syracuse University with a double major in Communications and International Relations, Daphna resolved to pursue a music career and moved to Los Angeles for that purpose.
 In Los Angeles, Daphna played with the band Lexington and worked as a legal secretary until her successful audition for the TV Show Rock Star: INXS, in which INXS was looking for a new lead singer.

 Rock Star: INXS

 Daphna was one of the 15 finalists chosen for the chance to front rock group INXS.
-In the première Concert, Daphna performed "One Way or Another" by Blondie.
+In the premiere concert, Daphna performed "One Way or Another" by Blondie.
 INXS found that her tone and pitch were really good and moved her on to the next round.
-The next 2 two weeks Daphna performed steady performances of "People are Strange" by The Doors and "I Hate Myself For Loving You" by Joan Jett.
-It was on the third week when Daphna performed "Rock the Casbah" by The Clash that Daphna was placed in the Bottom 3 by the American public.
+The next two weeks Daphna gave steady performances of "People are Strange" by The Doors and "I Hate Myself For Loving You" by Joan Jett.
+It was on the third week when Daphna performed "Rock the Casbah" by The Clash and was placed in the Bottom 3 by the American public.
 Daphna sang the INXS hit "What You Need" for her elimination performance.
-Daphna was then eliminated along with Heather Luttrell in a double elimination.
+Daphna was then cut along with Heather Luttrell in a double elimination.

 After INXS

 Since the show ended, Daphna has continued her music career as well as studying music therapy.
-Daphna has pushed aside the rock 'n' roll image and now positions herself as a spiritual singer/healer.
+She has pushed aside the rock 'n' roll image and now positions herself as a spiritual singer/healer.
 Her music is an ambient/alternative mix.